chipsalliance/Caliptra/doc/Caliptra.md

 * Post manufacture test and initialization (OSAT)
 * Certification

-## Use Cases
+## Use cases

-The Silicon RoT use cases can be supported through the adoption of specific industry standards and association/consortium specifications.
-Refer to specific documents in [References](#References).
+The Silicon RoT use cases can be supported through the adoption of specific industry standards, and association and consortium specifications.
+For more information, see specific documents in [References](#References).

 In this version, Caliptra Silicon RoT desired capabilities address the basics of supply chain security use cases.

-### Supply Chain Security
+### Supply chain security

-* **Mutable Code Integrity:** The objective here is to prove the device is running genuine firmware that the device manufacturer can vouch for its authenticity and integrity, and the device owner can ensure only authorized updates are applied to the device.
+* **Mutable code integrity:** The objective is to prove the device is running genuine firmware such that the device manufacturer can vouch for its authenticity and integrity, and the device owner can ensure only authorized updates are applied to the device.
 This flow is aligned with [Reference 9](#ref-9) and can be achieved with dual signature verification of equal imposition.
-* **Configuration and Lifecycle Management**: allow the platform owner to securely configure the RoT capabilities, and enable/authorize lifecycle state transitions of the SoC.
+* **Configuration and lifecycle management**: The objective is to allow the platform owner to securely configure the RoT capabilities, and to enable and authorize lifecycle state transitions of the SoC.

-### DICE Protection Environment
+### DICE protection environment

 A Caliptra RTM implements the DPE API, allowing Caliptra to derive and wield a DICE identity on behalf of other elements within the SoC.
-Use-cases for this API includes serving as a signing oracle for an SPDM responder executing in the SoC Application Processor, as well as authentication to a discrete TPM device.
+Use cases for this API include serving as a signing oracle for a Security Protocol and Data Model (SPDM) responder that is executing in the SoC application processor, as well as authentication to a discrete TPM device.

-# Industry Standards and Association / Consortium Specifications
+# Industry standards and specifications

 This specification follows the industry standards and specifications listed in [References](#References).

 ## NIST SP800-193 Platform Firmware Resiliency

-Per [Reference 1](#ref-1), RoT subsystems are required to fulfill three principles: *Protection, Detection* and *Recovery*.
+Per [Reference 1](#ref-1), RoT subsystems are required to fulfill three principles: *protection, detection* and *recovery*.
 The associated RoT services are referred to as:

 * **The Root of Trust for Update (RTU)** is responsible for authenticating firmware updates and critical data changes to support platform protection capabilities.
 * **The Root of Trust for Detection (RTD)** is responsible for firmware and critical data corruption detection capabilities.
 * **The Root of Trust for Recovery (RTRec)** is responsible for recovery of firmware and critical data when corruption is detected, or when instructed by an administrator.

-These RoT services can be hosted by a complex RoT as a whole or it can be spread across one or more components within a platform.
+These RoT services can be hosted by a complex RoT as a whole or these services can be spread across one or more components within a platform.
 This determination has a basis in physical risk.
 Physical adversaries with reasonable skill can bypass a discrete RoT’s detection capabilities, for example, with SPI interposers.

-However, an RoT embedded within an SoC or ASIC represents a much higher detection bar for a physical adversary to defeat.
+However, an RoT embedded within a SoC or ASIC represents a much higher detection bar for a physical adversary to defeat.
 For this reason, a Caliptra Silicon RoT shall deliver the **Detection** (or Measurement) capability.

-With the objectives of minimalistic scope for Silicon RoT and maximizing applicability and adoption of this specification, **Update** and **Recovery** are decoupled from Caliptra and are expected to be provided by an external RoT subsystem such as a discrete RoT board element on a datacenter platform.
-Because a physical adversary can trivially nullify any Recovery or Update capabilities, no matter where implemented, decoupling represents no regression in a security posture, while enabling simplicity and applicability for the internal SoC silicon RoT.
+With the objectives of minimalistic scope for Silicon RoT and maximizing applicability and adoption of this specification, **Update** and **Recovery** are decoupled from Caliptra and are expected to be provided by an external RoT subsystem, such as a discrete RoT board element on a datacenter platform.
+Because a physical adversary can trivially nullify any recovery or update capabilities, no matter where implemented, decoupling represents no regression in a security posture, while enabling simplicity and applicability for the internal SoC silicon RoT.

 Detection of corrupted critical code and data (configuration) requires strong end to end cryptographic integrity verification.
 To meet the RTD requirements, Silicon RoT shall:

 * Cryptographically measure its code and configuration
 * Sign these measurements with a unique attestation key
-* Report measurements to a host and/or external entity, which can further verify the authenticity and integrity of the device (a.k.a Attestation)
+* Report measurements to a host or external entity, which can further verify the authenticity and integrity of the device (also known as *attestation*)

 **Measurements** include **Code** and **Configuration**.
-Configuration includes invasive capabilities that impact the user service level agreement (SLA) on Confidentiality -- for example, the enablement of debug capabilities that grant an operator access to raw, unencrypted registers for any tenant context.
-In order to measure and attest Configuration, the Silicon RoT must be in control of the Configuration.
+Configuration includes invasive capabilities that impact the user service level agreement (SLA) on confidentiality; for example, the enablement of debug capabilities that grant an operator access to raw, unencrypted registers for any tenant context.
+In order to measure and attest configuration, the Silicon RoT must be in control of the configuration.

-As an extension to controlling Configuration, the Silicon RoT must control the security states (refer to *[Caliptra Security States](#caliptra-security-states)*).
+As an extension to controlling configuration, the Silicon RoT must control the security states (for more information, see *[Caliptra Security States](#caliptra-security-states)*).
 Certain security states by design grant full invasive capabilities to an external operator, for debug or field analysis.

-Measurements must be uniquely bound to the device and its manufacturer to a minimum.
-This establishes the need for **Identity** services in the Silicon RoT, that serves as the basis for key derivation and attestation authenticity.
+Measurements must be uniquely bound to the device and its manufacturer at a minimum.
+This establishes the need for **Identity** services in the Silicon RoT, which serve as the basis for key derivation and attestation authenticity.

-For further details about how Caliptra addresses NIST SP800-193, refer to [Device Resilience](#device-resilience).
+For further details about how Caliptra addresses NIST SP800-193, see [Device Resilience](#device-resilience).

 ## Trusted Computing Group (TCG) DICE Attestation

-In accordance with OCP Attestation specification [Reference 8](#ref-8), devices must have a Cryptographic Identity for the endorsement of attestation quotes.
-The RTM implementation follows TCG DICE (refer to [Reference 4](#ref-4), [Reference 5](#ref-5), and [Reference 6](#ref-6)).
+In accordance with OCP Attestation specification [Reference 8](#ref-8), devices must have a cryptographic identity for the endorsement of attestation quotes.
+The RTM implementation follows TCG DICE (for information, see [Reference 4](#ref-4), [Reference 5](#ref-5), and [Reference 6](#ref-6)).
 One of the benefits of TCG DICE device identities is having renewable security.
 This renewability complements ownership transfer and circular economy.
 The new owner is not burdened with the identity of the previous owner, nor is the new owner burdened with trusting an irrevocable hardware identity certificate.
 This benefits the transferee, as their identities can be revoked through standard PKI mechanisms.
-DICE based certificates are fully compatible with Public Key Infrastructure (PKI), including full life cycle management and PKI Certificate Revocation List (CRL).
+DICE based certificates are fully compatible with Public Key Infrastructure (PKI), including full lifecycle management and PKI Certificate Revocation List (CRL).

-Operational security during the manufacture process is critical, to ensure the DICE entropy is securely initialized, certified, and registered, avoiding any pilfering of this asset by eavesdroppers.
+Operational security during the manufacturing process is critical, to ensure the DICE entropy is securely initialized, certified, and registered.
+Operational security avoids any pilfering of this asset by eavesdroppers.
 Operational security is outside the scope of this specification.

 # Threat Model